joseamesquita/Super-Galactic-Age-Calculator/README.md

 # _Super Galactic Age Calculator_

 #### _A solar year lasts 365 days on planet Earth.
 However, the length of a solar year varies from planet to planet.
-For instance, a solar year on Mercury lasts 88 days.
 This application determines a user’s age and displays their age to solar planets.
+Depending on the user's age, this application will also determine the approximate life expectancy to solar planets.
 02.07.2020_

 #### Developed by: Jose Amesquita